The Performance Wellbeing Group

 - Coaching Representative British Canoeing: Sid Sinfield (Performance Coach Developer)

 Performance Lifestyle Representative: Emma Groome or Sabrina Heimler (Performance Lifestyle Advisors at the English Institute of Sport)

 Performance Psychology Representative: Jonathan Smith

 BAC Representative - Fiona Semple (Athlete Support Manager)

 Athlete Attendees - Emilia McAllister-Jepps (retired Sprint athlete and former Chair of the Athlete Rep Group), Rhys Davies (retired Slalom athlete and PhD student), Hope Gordon (ParaCanoe WCP athlete), and our current Athlete Rep Group

 Two Independent Members - Dr Vanessa Impey, Julie Littlewood

 I'm a Consultant Paediatrician for the NHS, working in leadership roles in safeguarding, as well as in a clinical capacity with children who have been abused or are at risk.
 I enjoy kayaking at Richmond canoe club and have experience of elite sport in the family.– Dr Vanessa Impey

-Julie and Lyndsey are our additional independent volunteer members who are passionate about both performance and wellbeing.
+Julie is our independent volunteer member who is passionate about both performance and wellbeing.

 I have been an active member of the canoeing community for over 35 years, and represented Great Britain in both Junior and several Senior World Wild Water Racing Championships.
 I met my husband, a former GB Junior Sprint athlete, at Nottingham Kayak Club.
 Both our children have been competitive kayakers, our son having recently represented GB at the Junior and U23 Sprint World and European Championships.
 I worked in Human Physiology research and teaching at the University of Nottingham for 27 years and am currently training to become a Personal Performance Coach.– Julie Littlewood